mzattera/predictive-powers/README.md

   4. Provides a serializable in-memory vector database.
 Again, plans are to allow users to plug in any existing vector database in the future.

-  5. Offers methods to easily read textual content from web pages and files in different formats (MS Office, PDF, HTML, etc.).
+  5. Offers methods to easily read and embed textual content from web pages and files in different formats (MS Office, PDF, HTML, etc.).

 ## Installation